ssiwan/KARMA/README.md

 ### Develop Release Plan

-Since the delivery date for the prototype is fixed, release planning was really about determining the minimal viable product that could be developed by the delivery date.
+Since the delivery date for the prototype is fixed, release planning focused on determining the minimal viable product that could be developed by the delivery date.
 We focused on key issues identified during our initial user research.
 This led to a prioritization of the dashboard display to provide rapid access to articles of interest with dependencies on logging in, knowledge creation, and finding relevant knowledge.
 These four epics (1-4 above) were the focus of our minimal viable product for the release.

 ### Technical Strategy and Work Environment
 _(RFI Requirements e, f, g, h, k, l, m, o, p, r, t)_